austintgriffith/Pyth.io-Site/sourceContent/fleet/authcontract.md

 <!--RQC CODE solidity Auth/Auth.sol -->

-Eventually, the **Auth** contract will be extended to allow for more complex governance including voting and signally for specific changes to the system.
+Eventually, the **Auth** contract will be extended to allow for more complex governance including voting and signaling for specific changes to the system.

 Current address: